openedx/open-edx-proposals/oeps/oep-0051-bp-conventional-commits.rst

 * **chore**: a repetitive mechanical task such as updating requirements or translations.

 * **docs**: documentation-only changes.
 Documentation changes for other types of work should  be included in those commits.
+This includes more than the formal docs for a repo, it also covers READMEs, ADRs, docstrings, and so on.

 * **feat**: a new feature, or a change to an existing feature.
 Anything that changes the set of features.
+Public API entry points and their behavior are part of the feature set of a product, so changes to those should be marked with "feat".

 * **fix**: bug fixes, including changes to the behavior of features, and changes that remove or mitigate security vulnerabilities.